The SEVIS Fee

 Methods of Payment

-- Online payment can be made at the U.S. Immigration and Customs Enforcement (USCIS) web page.
+- Online payment can be made at U.S Immigration and Customs Enforcement FMJFEE.com.

 Payment can be made by Visa, Mastercard or American Express.